Simply roasted acorn squash is filled with creamy pumpkin risotto with sage and Parmesan cheese in this Pumpkin Risotto Stuffed Acorn Squash.

 I like to use a wide, round-bottom pan, not a high-sided sauté pan.
 This way the rice doesn’t get stuck in the edges when stirring.

 What is so convenient about this recipe is, you don’t have to use fresh pumpkin, canned is just as delicious.
 Just make sure it’s pure pumpkin and not pumpkin pie puree.

-If you’ve tried this Pumpkin Risotto Stuffed Acorn Squash or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Pumpkin Risotto Stuffed Acorn Squash or any other recipe on the blog, then don’t forget to rate the recipe and let me know it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 1 1/2 cups of arborio or risotto rice